Susannnnnna/Laravel-Timeline/README.md

 - XAMPP
 - Composer
 - Nodejs
-- Visual Studio (or any other IDE)
+- Visual Studio Code (or any other IDE)

 Open app in IDE and run Apache and MySQL via XAMPP